typst-io/spigradle/docs/spigot_plugin.md

 *Depends on: `downloadPaper, preparePluginDependencies, createJavaDebugScript`

-Run the server with the project artifacts and it's dependencies.
+Run the server in a new terminal window with the project artifacts and its dependencies.

 To attach debugger, run the run configuration `Debug${ProjectName}` generated from Spigradle.

+Alternatively, you can use the IDEA run configuration `Run$ProjectName`, which lets you run the app and attach the debugger with just one click.

 The server path: `MY_PROJECT/.gradle/spigradle-debug/paper/`